Mbutler1991/Koh-iNoor/README.md

 I have tested this webpage using W3C validator for HTML and Jigsaw validator for CSS.
 I encountered one bug on the submittedform.html page when trying to redirect back to homepage after 10 seconds, I could not make it work on all browsers, when looking for fixes I found that W3C deprecate this practice so I removed this code entirely.
+I tested this for accessibility across multiple different browsers and used Google Dev tools to check accross devices.
+I also used Wave to check for contrast and errors and found no errors and a contrast ratio of 8.59:1

 ### Validator Testing